 Our wedding was perfect.
 The ceremony was officiated by my paternal grandfather in the sanctuary of the church that my maternal grandparents founded in the 1970s.
 Surrounded by everyone we love on this earth, we said our vows and began our new life together.
 The reception was literally the most fun I’ve ever had at a party.
 We rented out the Loveless Barn in Nashville and had a great time.

 I spent the first few months of my marriage nearly code-free.
-We made plans, hiked a lot, and travelled some.
+We made plans, hiked a lot, and traveled some.
 When I started to code again, it was still only basic stuff, and I still had no portfolio.
 But I talked about web development.
 A lot.
 I had started a new job with a great company about a month and a half before getting married.
 I didn’t realize then that web development was a real possibility for me.
 I considered it a hobby.

 It wasn’t until my wonderful wife started asking questions that I considered a course correction.
 I started thinking of myself as a developer and coming up with paths to actually get me there.
 She encouraged all of it.
 Jackie urged me to pursue my dream, so I researched web development training programs.
 Though much more affordable than a university degree, these development bootcamps would still cost us a pretty penny.